 When it’s all coiled up, the hose I bought fits into a plastic storage crate like this one:

-You could get a vacuum hose hanger like this one or this one or even a decorative garden hose hanger to store the hose on a wall or the back of a door if you can’t spare space for it in a cabinet or under the bed.
+You could get a vacuum hose hanger like this one or even a decorative garden hose hanger to store the hose on a wall or the back of a door if you can’t spare space for it in a cabinet or under the bed.

 Another Great Vacuum Cleaner